neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 (optimality-theory)=
 ### Optimality Theory

 Remember observing and quantifying [vigilance behavior in meerkats](activity-budget-assignment)?
-From an evolutionary perspective, let's think about how to understand vigilance behavior using an optimality theory model.
+From an evolutionary perspective, let's think about how to understand vigilance behavior using an optimality theory modeling approach.

 ---
 > ⏳ 10

 Consider the two alternative phenotypes: *vigilant* and *not vigilant*.
-Let's start by including two factors in the model:
+Let's start by examining two factors that likely exert selective pressure on this behavioral variation:
 - time available to forage (searching for and eating food)
 - probability of avoiding/escaping a predator